 Awloveious Spelling Variations

-hundred years, documents were basically unique.
+Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Awloveious include Alloway, Alleway, Aloveious, Alloweious, Allaway, Alliway, Alloway, Aloway, Alaway, Aleway, Alewy, Alloways, Allawy, Aylwey and many more.

 Early Notables of the Awloveious family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Awloveious Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Awloveious Notables in all our PDF Extended History products and printed products wherever possible.